top of page

 20230322_MS_03_7836.jpg

-I am a postdoc at the University of Pennsylvania's Identity & Conflict Lab and will be starting as a senior lecturer (assistant professor) at Hebrew University in October 2023.
-I study violence, protest, and prejudice through the lens of social networks.
+I am a senior lecturer (assistant professor) at the Hebrew University of Jerusalem.
+I study conflict, protest, and social networks.
 In particular:

 1. I use surveys and interviews to examine how cross-ethnic friendship networks led to rescuing and assistance in the Bosnian war